Alan Rickman

 Golden Globes 1997 Alan Rickman Wins Best Actor For Rasputin

-In 2000, a new creative era began for Rickman when he signed on to play Severus Snape, the head of the Slytherin House in the "Harry Potter" film series.
-He received the invitation for the role directly from J.K.
-Rowling, the author of the original novels.
-Rowling was confident she couldn't find a better candidate.
+In 2000, Rickman entered a new creative chapter when he took on the role of Severus Snape, head of Slytherin House in the "Harry Potter" film series.
+J.K.
+Rowling, author of the original novels, personally invited him to take the role.
+Rowling knew she couldn't find anyone better for the part.

 J.K.
 Rowling personally invited Rickman to the role of Severus Snape